shauninman/MinUI/README.md

 - Simple launcher, simple SD card
 - No settings or configuration
 - No boxart, themes, or distractions
-- Automatically hides extension and region/version cruft in display names
+- Automatically hides hidden files and extension and region/version cruft in display names
 - Consistent in-emulator menu with quick access to save states, disc changing, and emulator options